MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Related work

-In addition to the directions above, a more lightweight efficient fine-tuning paradigm is one-shot model compression.
-As a representative, single-shot pruning methods~\citep{han2015learning, liu2017learning, lee2018snip, wang2020picking, tanaka2020pruning} identify sub-networks at initialization concerning a user-specified criteria (e.g.\ weight magnitude or gradient flow) and attain sparsity in model weights.
-A special case of pruning, Lottery tickets hypothesis~\citep[LTH]{frankle2018lottery}, demonstrates the existence of sparse subnetworks in deep neural networks.
-LTH was also successfully verified and adopted in PLM~\cite{chen2020lottery}.
-However, pruning focuses on reducing the conceptual training or inference FLOPs, while sparse matrix multiplication is not well supported on modern hardware (e.g.\ GPUs) and even slows down the training in wall-clock time.
-Furthermore, some classical computation techniques, such as truncated SVD~\citep{denton2014exploiting} and randomized sketching~\citep{woodruff2014sketching, chen-etal-2022-sketching} can intuitively be translated to one-shot PLM compression as well; in \Cref{section:exp} we implement those methods as baselines for a comprehensive comparison.
+In addition to the directions above, a more lightweight efficient fine-tuning paradigm is \textbf{one-shot model compression}.
+As a representative, single-shot pruning methods~\cite{han2015learning, liu2017learning, lee2018snip, wang2020picking, tanaka2020pruning} identify sub-networks at initialization concerning user-specified criteria (e.g.\ weight magnitude or gradient flow) and attain sparsity in model weights.
+The Lottery Ticket Hypothesis (LTH)\cite{frankle2018lottery, chen2020lottery} demonstrates the existence of sparse sub-networks in DNNs and has been applied successfully to PLMs.
+Recent advancements like NTK-SAP\cite{wang2023ntksap} and PX~\cite{Iurada_2024_CVPR} integrate Neural Tangent Kernel (NTK) theory into pruning, achieving strong performance on architectures like ResNet~\cite{he2015deepresiduallearningimage}.
+However, pruning primarily reduces theoretical FLOPs, while sparse matrix operations remain inefficient on modern hardware (e.g., GPUs), leading to slower wall-clock training times.
+Classical computational techniques like truncated SVD\cite{denton2014exploiting} and randomized sketching\cite{woodruff2014sketching, chen-etal-2022-sketching} are also intuitive for one-shot PLM compression.
+LoRA~\cite{hu2021loralowrankadaptationlarge} introduces low-rank layers atop original ones, reducing SFT costs by updating only the added parameters.
+However, LoRA does not decrease inference costs since the final output combines the original and low-rank layers.
+Detailed trade-offs for LoRA are discussed in \cref{sec:efficiency}.

+Specifically for MoE models, various studies have introduced the concept of expert merging \cite{he2023merging,li2023merge,xue2022student,pmlr-v162-liu22k,stoica2024zipitmergingmodelsdifferent} and expert pruning \cite{lu2024expertsequalefficientexpert}, as a method to reduce the number of experts within each layer of the MoE model.
+However, we note that these methods may not fully leverage the MoE structure, as reducing the number of experts could result in significant information loss.
+In \Cref{section:exp} we implement the aforementioned methods as baselines for a comprehensive comparison.